katungi/React-cli-section/readme.md

 module.exports = App;
 ```

-we are importing React from the React package.
+We are importing React from the React package.

-On the second line we are importing the Text element that is provided by the ink package.
+On the second line, we are importing the Text element that is provided by the ink package.

-We have a component that takes in a name and renders it.
+We also have a function that takes in a name and renders it.

 For our simple project, we will build a simple CLI application that takes a country and returns some information about the given country in a table.

 To achieve that we require this npm package called [world-countries-capitals
 ](https://www.npmjs.com/package/world-countries-capitals) which will give us country information.

-Lets start by getting user input.
-To achieve this we need a text input.
+Let's start by getting user input.
+To achieve this, we need text input.
 Lucky for us, ink provides a package for this, just run:

 `npm install ink-text-input`